 - A fibrous protein that is involved in the clotting of blood.
 Fibrin forms a mesh of long insoluble strands that covers the wound.
 Also referred to as Factor 1a.

-- A protein that involved in the clotting of the blood that causes fibrinogen to join together to form a fibrous mesh to cover a wound.
+- A protein that involved in the clotting of the blood that causes fibrinogen to join together to fibrin which forms a fibrous mesh to cover a wound.

 - A soluble protein that produced by the liver and is found in the blood.
 Also known as Factor 1.

-- Filament aggregating protein that binds to keratin which is the major protein component of hair, horns, claws, fingernails and skin.
+- Filament aggregating protein that binds with keratin which is the major protein component of hair, horns, claws, fingernails and skin.